 Imagine you're watching a tennis match.
-The camera is fixed on a certain angle.
+The camera is fixed at a certain angle.
 The only thing moving is the ball back and forth.
 How would you encode this information?
 You do what you always do, right?
 You have a 3D array of pixels, two dimensions in space and one in time.
 Right?

 Nah.
 Why would you?
 Most of the image is the same anyway.
 The court, the net, the crowds all are static.
 The only real action is the ball moving.
-What if you could just have one static image of everything on the background, and then one moving image of just the ball.
+What if you could just have one static image of everything in the background, and then one moving image of just the ball.
 Wouldn't that save a lot of space?
 You see where I am going with this?
 Get it?
 See where I am going?
 Motion estimation?

-This is exactly what H.264 does.
+Lame jokes aside, this is exactly what H.264 does.
 H.264 splits up the image into macro-blocks - typically 16x16 pixel blocks that it will use for motion estimation.
 It encodes one static image - typically called an I-frame(Intra frame).
 This is a full frame - containing all the bits it required to construct that frame.
 And then subsequent frames are either P-frames(predicted) or B-frames(bi-directionally predicted).
-P-frames are frames that will encode a motion vector for each of the macro blocks from the previous frame.
+P-frames are frames that will encode a motion vector for each of the macro-blocks from the previous frame.
 So a P-frame has to be constructed by the decoder based on previous frames.
 It starts with the last I-frame in the video stream and then walks through every subsequent frame - adding up the motion vector deltas as it goes along until it arrives at the current frame.

 B-frames are even more interesting, where the prediction happens bi-directionally, both from past frames and from future frames.
 So you can imagine now why that Apple home page video is so well compressed.
-Because it's just three I-frames in which the macro blocks are being panned around.
+Because it's really just three I-frames in which the macro blocks are being panned around.